di-ag/di-ag.github.io/_posts/2024-11-17-One Week over Mint OS (Linux-Ubuntu) Drama.markdown

 # Background
 Several weeks ago, I bought a new PC with a dual operating system - Windows 11 and Mint OS installed.
 Last weekend, I finally got some free time to modify brand-new Mint OS.
 But this is what the whole drama really started.

 Linux (and Ubuntu) weren't new to me.
 I used them when I was a research student in the university - installing Ubuntu and Tails OS systems on a Raspberry Pi module or a USB stick, using some Linux command lines on Windows Subsystem for Linux (WSL) for fun.
-Before that， I have also been using Mac OS system (a UNIX-based system) for approximately six years (also using Wine containers or Parallels Desktop Virtual Machine for accessing Windows based software for my studies, such as APSIM).
+Before that, I have also been using Mac OS system (a UNIX-based system) for approximately six years (also using Wine containers or Parallels Desktop Virtual Machine for accessing Windows based software for my studies, such as APSIM).
 However, this time was my _FIRST_ time really seriously using Linux.

 To be fair and honest, I am not good at coding.
 Coding for me has been a steep learning curve for last four years.
 Before downloading and installing Linux permenantly, I have already heard from people that coding is essential to use Linux, and this is probably because Linux is easily broken - many of basic uses involve coding and troubleshooting, such as installing the software by `sudo apt-get install`.

-**Challenge accepted!**
+**Challenges accepted!**

 # Issue 1 - Step into a "trap"